Add to cart does not update

 cart eventlogged.

-If the event fires but your UI doesn’t refresh, the issue is in your refresh code (or your theme, on Shopify).
-If the event never fires, email support.
+If the event fires but your UI doesn’t refresh, the issue is in your refresh code (or your theme, on Shopify) — that’s your developer’s side of the contract.
+If the event never fires, that’s a genuine bug on our side: email support with your reproduction steps.